rust-lang/rust/doc/tutorial.md

 created.

 There are several forms of closures, each with its own role.
-The most common type is called a 'block', this is a closure which has full access to its environment.
+The most common type is called a 'stack closure'; this is a closure which has full access to its environment.

 ~~~~
-fn call_block_with_ten(b: block(int)) { b(10); }
+fn call_closure_with_ten(b: fn(int)) { b(10); }

 let x = 20;
-call_block_with_ten({|arg|
+call_closure_with_ten({|arg|
     #info("x=%d, arg=%d", x, arg);
 });
 ~~~~

-This defines a function that accepts a block, and then calls it with a simple block that executes a log statement, accessing both its argument and the variable `x` from its environment.
+This defines a function that accepts a closure, and then calls it with a simple stack closure that executes a log statement, accessing both its argument and the variable `x` from its environment.

-Blocks can only be used in a restricted way, because it is not allowed to survive the scope in which it was created.
-They are allowed to appear in function argument position and in call position, but nowhere else.
+Stack closures are called stack closures because they directly access the stack frame in which they are created.
+This makes them very lightweight to construct and lets them modify local variables from the enclosing scope, but it also makes it unsafe for the closure to survive the scope in which it was created.
+To prevent them from being used after the creating scope has returned, stack closures can only be used in a restricted way: they are allowed to appear in function argument position and in call position, but nowhere else.

 ### Boxed closures

-When you need to store a closure in a data structure, a block will not do, since the compiler will refuse to let you store it.
+When you need to store a closure in a data structure, a stack closure will not do, since the compiler will refuse to let you store it.
 For this purpose, Rust provides a type of closure that has an arbitrary lifetime, written `fn@` (boxed closure, analogous to the `@` pointer type described in the next section).